-Explore an organization by clicking on its name- this will bring up its OrgSync organization profile.
+- Explore an organization by clicking on its name- this will bring up its organization profile.

 III.
 Create a New Organization

-Within OrgSync click on "Create a New Organization" and follow the Instructions.
+Within Norse Up (OrgSync) click on "Create a New Organization" and follow the Instructions.
 Before you start make sure there is sufficient interest from other students in your organization or you will be stuck with the "bill" - literally!

 An adviser should:

 - Clarify his/her role as an adviser to the group members as he/she sees it.
-Once understood, there should be fewer problems due to understandings regarding role and responsibilities.
+Once understood, there should be fewer problems due to understanding their role and responsibilities.

 - Be able to interpret university policies governing registered student organizations (as defined in the student organization manual).

-- Provide continuity to the group by sharing the policies, regulations, roles and responsibilities with group members, and also assist with the transition of officers each year.
+- Provide continuity by sharing policies, regulations, roles and responsibilities with group members, and also assist with the transition of officers each year.

 - Encourage and assist the group in setting organization goals.

 - Be available to group members to advise or assist in organization-related problems or issues.